In the past, you were betrayed by someone (or several someones), and it was devastating.

 - Can become anxious, depressed, and isolated

-If you suspect you have trust issues but would like some confirmation, consider the following signs.
+If you think you have trust problems but want some confirmation, consider the following signs.
 How many of these feel familiar to you?

 11 Signs Of Trust Issues